 What does the data data say?
 Why is there a gender gap?

-Download the full article Women Doctors Are More Stress Than Men below, and watch for two upcoming Insights with action steps organizations can take to improve physician well being and increase access to resources for all physicians.
+Download the full article Women Doctors Are More Stressed Than Men below, and watch for two upcoming Insights with action steps organizations can take to improve physician well being and increase access to resources for all physicians.
 We’ll also call out special opportunities and considerations for female physicians.